What makes the Wells Fargo ExpressSend Service right for me?

 What is the Wells Fargo ExpressSend® Service?

-- Account-to-Account.
-A remitter sends money from their eligible Wells Fargo consumer checking or savings account to the beneficiary’s checking or savings account at a Remittance Network Member (RNM) location in Latin America or Asia.
+- Credit to Account.
+Allows you to send money from an eligible Wells Fargo consumer checking or savings account to your beneficiary’s checking or savings account at a Remittance Network Member (RNM) location in Latin America or Asia.

-- Account-to-Cash.
-A remitter sends money from their eligible Wells Fargo consumer checking or savings account to a RNM location in Latin America or Asia where the beneficiary picks up cash.
+- Cash Pick-up.
+Allows you to send money from an eligible Wells Fargo consumer checking or savings account to a RNM location in Latin America or Asia where your beneficiary picks up cash.

 How do I enroll in the Wells Fargo ExpressSend Service?